roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter ****** bysilkstockingslover© "Will baby ever leave Mommy again?"
+"Will baby ever leave Mommy again?"
 Mariah asked, the first couple of inches of her plastic pleasure wand disappearing inside her desperate to come pet.

  "No, Mommy, I was a bad girl, I will be a good girl," Sandra whimpered.
 The cock inside her but not moving was driving her crazy.